 “This is an important proof of principle for using cell therapy to repair damaged neural tissue.
-It brings us one step closer to using such transplants to bring much needed relief to people with spinal cord injuries,” said co-senior author Arnold Kriegstein, MD, PhD, who is a professor of developmental and stem cell biology and director of the Eli and Edythe Broad Center of Regeneration Medicine and Stem Cell Research at UCSF.
+It brings us one step closer to using such transplants to bring much needed relief to people with spinal cord injuries,” said co-senior author Arnold Kriegstein, MD, PhD, who is a professor of developmental and stem cell biology, member of the UCSF Weill Institute for Neurosciences, and director of the Eli and Edythe Broad Center of Regeneration Medicine and Stem Cell Research at UCSF.

 Quarter of a Million People Live With Spinal Cord Injuries

 Currently, over a quarter of a million people in the U.S. live with spinal cord injuries, and 17,000 new cases occur each year, according to the National Spinal Cord Injury Statistical Center.
 In addition to paralysis and loss of sensation, recent estimates suggest that more than half of patients with spinal cord injury go on to develop chronic neuropathic pain, and nearly all develop bladder dysfunction.
 In addition to being painful, the inability to empty the bladder leads to back up in the urinary system that can result in kidney damage.